Photography by Lydia Selk

 "Okay," she said.

 Every time he entered the mall, he was startled by its brightness.
-He often put on his sunglasses to shade his eyes against all the light that streamed down from the atrium, reflected off the white walls, glanced off the white floor tiles.
+He often put on his sunglasses to shade his eyes against all the light streaming down from the atrium, reflected off the white walls, glanced off the white floor tiles.

 It was a world of polyurethane palms, animated parrots, and a free-form pool fed by a well-modulated waterfall.
 Nothing grew there.
 And that's the way he liked it.
 At the flower mart everything grew like crazy, so he had to constantly repot—seedlings on up.